lungoruscello/PyGridAgg/README.md

     """Counts the number of points whose weight is above a threshold."""

     def aggregate(self, point_weights, threshold):
+        # This method is expected to return a 2D numpy array
+        # whose shape matches `self.layout.shape` (rows, columns)

-        # Initialise grid counts with zeroes. `self.layout.shape`
+        # Initialise grid counts with zeroes.
-        # gives the grid size in terms of (rows, columns).
         counts = np.full(self.layout.shape, fill_value=0, dtype=int)

         # Select the column and row indexes of eligible points.